Operators

 This is a quick summary, to understand the full picture, please see detailed Rewards Logic & Calculation chapter below.

-• The operators of nym-node get rewarded from Mixmining pool, which emits around 6000 NYM per hour.
+• The operators of nym-node get rewarded from Mixmining pool (opens in a new tab), which emits

-• A rewarded set of nym-nodes selected for Nym network routing and mixing can be is currently 240 nodes in total and it's selected for each new epoch (60 min).
+• The rewarded set of nym-nodes selected for Nym network routing and mixing is currently 240 nodes in total and it's selected for each new epoch (60 min).
 The number can be adjusted - look here for the current value: validator.nymtech.net/api/v1/epoch/reward_params (opens in a new tab)

 • nym-nodes can run in mode entry-gateway, exit-gateway and mixnode, which are positioned into layers